Security Keys

 Where can I get a security key?

-Before purchasing a security key, confirm the key is compatible with your device type.
-Keys can come in different connector types, such as USB-A or USB-C. Typical prices range from $50 to $70 USD, depending on the model.
+Security keys can be purchased directly from manufacturers that specialize in security keys or from large online retailers.
+Before purchasing a security key, confirm the key is compatible with your device type and it is recommended that keys support WebAuthN/FIDO2 (all keys linked support that standard).
+Keys can come in different connector types, such as USB-A or USB-C. Typical prices range from $25 to $70 USD, depending on the model.

 How do I register my security key?